 About This Statistic

-This statistic illustrates the price of the crude oil grade UK Brent for the period between January 2016 to January 2017, in average monthly values.
-Brent is the world's leading price benchmark for Atlantic basin crude oils.
+This statistic illustrates the price of the crude oil grade Brent Crude for the period between March 2016 to March 2017, in average monthly values.
+Brent Crude is the world's leading price benchmark for Atlantic basin crude oils.
 It is used to price two thirds of the internationally traded crude oil supplies.
-In August 2016, the price of one barrel of UK Brent crude oil was approximately 45.84 U.S. dollars.
+In March 2017, the price of one barrel of Brent Crude oil was approximately 51.59 U.S. dollars.
+Brent Crude is the most significant crude oil benchmark for Europe.
+Brent crudes originate in the North Sea and include oils from Brent and Forties Oil Field in the United Kingdom, and from the Oseborg and Ekofisk oil fields, both in Norway.

 UK Brent crude oil price

-UK Brent is the most significant crude oil benchmark for Europe.
-Brent crudes originate in the North Sea and include oils from Brent and Forties Oil Field in the United Kingdom, and from Oseborg and Ekofisk oil fields, both Norway.
-Other names for UK Brent are Brent Crude, Brent Blend, London Brent and Brent petroleum.
+Other names for Brent Crude are Brent Blend, London Brent and Brent petroleum.
 The name Brent comes from the Brent oil field, located north-east of the Shetland Islands, and thus part of the United Kingdom.
-Because the Brent oil field already passed its production peak, today the benchmark UK Brent includes oil from the other three major oil fields.
+Because the Brent oil field already passed its production peak, today the benchmark Brent Crude includes oil from the other three major oil fields.
 Brent, beneath West Texas Intermediate (WTI), is one of the lightest crude oils.
 With a low content of sulphur, it is ranged among the so called sweet crude oils.
-Most of the Brent crude oil is refined into gasoline and middle distillates in Northwest Europe.
+Most of the Brent Crude oil is refined into gasoline and middle distillates in Northwest Europe.

 Other crucial benchmarks for crude oil prices are West Texas Intermediate (WTI), which is especially important for North America, and Dubai Crude (Fateh), which dominates the Asian oil market.
 Such benchmarks are indispensable for referencing the many types and grades of oil on the global market.